Here are two fun and simple art projects that use plants. The first is a fireworks scene and the second is a flying fairy.

 How to Create a Fairy Picture:

-1. Find small flowers outside and pick them (Since it is summer, there small clover flowers available in my yard) You can also use other plants you find outside (with permission, of course) For this I used grass that was going to seed, propellers from a maple tree, and some dandelion leaves as well.
+1. Find small flowers outside and pick them (Since it is summer, there are small clover flowers available in my yard) You can also use other plants you find outside (with permission, of course).
+For this I used grass that was going to seed, propellers from a maple tree, and some dandelion leaves as well.
+(Note: we call the seeds that fall from Maples "propellers," what do you call them?)

 2. Choose two colors of acrylic paint and place a small amount of paint in a bowl or on a plate.
 I already had some paint out from the last project, but if you are trying this project separately, a squirt of paint the size of a nickel should be plenty for each color.

-3. Set your paper on the table (Covering the table first is a smart way to keep cleanup easy)
+3. Set your paper on the table (Covering the table with old newspapers first is a way to keep cleanup easy)

 4. Dip the flower into the paint several times, allowing it to get covered with both types of paint